 The SVHC decision does not restrict the use of D4, D5 and D6.
 It only carries a legal obligation to provide additional information.
-Suppliers of articles containing D4, D5, or D6 above 0.1% must provide information to the recipients of the article to allow the safe use of the article and notify ECHA (if total ≥ 1 T/y).
-Relevant Safety Data Sheets (SDS) are in the process of being updated, and CES is currently working on an Emissions Management Toolkit to provide the value chain with additional guidance.
+Suppliers of articles containing D4, D5, or D6 above 0.1% must provide information to the recipients of the article to allow the safe use of the article and notify ECHA (if total exceeds 1 T/y).
+Relevant Safety Data Sheets (SDS) have been updated, and CES has developed an Emissions Management Toolkit that provides the value chain with additional guidance.

 All sensitive applications that silicones are used in are thoroughly regulated by specific sectoral legislation to ensure their safety.
 This includes food contact materials, medical applications and cosmetics.

 Cosmetic products are regulated in the EU by the Cosmetics Regulation (EC 1223/2009), which places strong safety requirements on cosmetic products and requires the preparation of a special product safety report prior to placing a cosmetic product on the market.